 Approval of the company's executive compensation policies and procedures would require that the number of votes cast in favor of the proposal exceed the number of votes cast against it.
 Abstentions and broker non-votes will not be counted as votes cast.
 Because this shareholder vote is advisory, it will not be binding upon the Board of Directors.
 However, the executive compensation and human resources committee will take into account the outcome of the vote when considering future executive compensation arrangements.

-The board of directors recommends you vote FOR the proposal to approve the compensation of our named executive officers.
+The board of directors recommends you vote FOR the proposal to approve the compensation of our named executive officers, and your proxy will be so voted unless you specify otherwise.

 SUBMISSION OF SHAREHOLDER PROPOSALS